How are proposal budgets developed?

 Occasionally, sponsors require the University to make a contribution to a project's total cost needs.
 This is known as cost-sharing.
 Cost-share can include donated faculty time, remitted tuition, or the assistance of a graduate student.
 Cost-sharing must have the advance concurrence of the teaching unit head and School/College Dean since their budgets are usually affected.
 Each School or College has the authority to cost-share new expenses, and to commit existing "on-budget" resources for sponsored projects.
 OSP has no resources for direct cost-share or tuition remission.

-Cost-share may also be contributed by the partners on a project.
-This is called third party cost-share.
-Even though the cost-share is offered by a third party, once it is listed on the AU budget, it becomes the responsibility of AU to document and report on it.
-To document third party cost-share for the proposal, AU will require a letter listing the cost-share and information about how the costs were derived.
-This letter must be signed by someone with the authority to commit the organization.
-At the award stage, the subcontract issued to an organization will include provisions for certifying and reporting on cost-share offered by the third party.
-Cost-share contributions from third parties are limited to organizations because they have formal tracking mechanisms.
-Individuals who are not employed by AU may not commit cost-share resources for an AU budget.
-As with AU cost-share, third party cost-share should not be included unless it is mandated by the sponsor.
+Yes.
+Cost-share may also be contributed by collaborative partners on a project.
+This is called third party or in-kind cost-share.
+All proposed cost-share, regardless of resources provided by third-parties, becomes the responsibility of AU to document and report if listed in the AU budget.
+To document third party (in-kind) cost-share for the proposal, AU will require a written statement and a budget (if applicable) listing the proposed cost-share and information about how the costs were derived.
+The written statement must be signed by someone with the authority to commit the organization.
+At the award stage, the subcontract issued to a third-party will include provisions for certifying and reporting on their proposed cost-share.